-Louisiana College resides within the City of Pineville and Parish of Rapides, Louisiana.
-As such, the College must abide by and is protected for emergencies by the policies and regulations set forth in the City of Pineville, the Parish of Rapides, Louisiana and the Rapides Parish Office of Homeland Security and Preparedness (Rap.OHSEP).
+Louisiana Christian University resides within the City of Pineville and Parish of Rapides, Louisiana.
+As such, the University must abide by and is protected for emergencies by the policies and regulations set forth in the City of Pineville, the Parish of Rapides, Louisiana and the Rapides Parish Office of Homeland Security and Preparedness (Rap.OHSEP).

-However, the College must be prepared for specific emergencies that may occur within the campus.
-A member of the Louisiana College Department of Safety and Security Department attends Rap.OHSEP meetings and receive specialized training on emergency preparedness.
+However, the University must be prepared for specific emergencies that may occur within the campus.
+A member of the Louisiana Christian University Department of Safety and Security Department attends Rap.OHSEP meetings and receive specialized training on emergency preparedness.
 The Chief of Police has received training in Incident Command and Responding to Critical Incidents on Campus.
-The Incident Command System (ICS) is utilized when responding to incidents and police officers work with other Louisiana College departments and local public safety agencies to manage, mitigate, and recover from incidents.
-Additional preparations have been previously adopted by the Louisiana College Department of Safety and Security.
-These documents are called The Emergency Response Plan and exist for situations such as fires, proximity threats, terrorism, bomb emergencies and threats, suspicious packages, unusual occurrences, disasters, civil disturbances, mass arrests, etc. The Emergency Response Plan and other Louisiana College Department of Safety and Security policies are updated regularly.
+The Incident Command System (ICS) is utilized when responding to incidents and police officers work with other Louisiana Christian University departments and local public safety agencies to manage, mitigate, and recover from incidents.
+Additional preparations have been previously adopted by the Louisiana Christian University Department of Safety and Security.
+These documents are called The Emergency Response Plan and exist for situations such as fires, proximity threats, terrorism, bomb emergencies and threats, suspicious packages, unusual occurrences, disasters, civil disturbances, mass arrests, etc. The Emergency Response Plan and other Louisiana Christian University Department of Safety and Security policies are updated regularly.
 Additionally, designated areas of operation outside of public safety are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.

-The College conducts emergency exercises each year, such as table top exercises, field exercises, and tests of the emergency notification systems on campus.
+The University conducts emergency exercises each year, such as table top exercises, field exercises, and tests of the emergency notification systems on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.

-General information about the Emergency Response Plan for Louisiana College is publicized each year as part of the College's Clery Act compliance efforts, and is available at the Louisiana College website http://www.lacollege.edu
+General information about the Emergency Response Plan for Louisiana Christian University is publicized each year as part of the University's Clery Act compliance efforts, and is available at the Louisiana Christian University website https://lcuniversity.edu